mikeperry-tor/vanguards/README_TECHNICAL.md

    **If your service or application depends upon the ability of people to make very very large transfers (such as OnionShare, or a SecureDrop instance), you should keep this disabled, or at best, set it to multiple gigabytes.**

+   If your service is a normal website that does not transmit large content, 100 megabytes is a reasonable value for this setting.

    We believe that using two entry guards makes closing the circuit a worthwhile defense for applications where it is possible to use it.
 If the